annomroot/r-mail/README.md

 Hello world!! \
 This tool is here to help you in recieving E-mails. \
 N0 Logins, N0 Signups\
-Just think your username@our_domains and use it anywhere, and recieve mails in your Terminal.
+Just think your username@our_domains and use it anywhere, and receive mails in your Terminal.

 ![image](/rmail.JPG)